Meet The Storyfixer

 ABOUT THIS BLOG…

-(Updated 12/18/11)
+(Updated 02/24/15)

 The genesis of this blog comes from the thousands of folks who have attended my writing workshops.
 The consensus is this: “I’ve been attending writing workshops for many years, and I’ve read all the how-to books, and this is not only the best and clearest thing I’ve heard, it’s the first time someone has actually shown me how to write a novel (and/or a screenplay), structurally and thematically.”
 The developmental model referenced in that consensus feedback is what I call “The Six Core Competencies of Successful Storytelling,” which is the topic of my book by nearly the same name.

 Writing workshops and how-to books come in all flavors and intentions.
 But rarely is the process broken down into specific developmental criteria, from concept to character to sequence and theme, with a vision for how all the parts come together to become a whole in excess of their parts.
-This blog is based on that process.
+This blog is based on that breakdown.

-There is only one thing you have control over in this business, and it’s not your career (which is largely out of your hands, to be honest) — it’s your manuscript.
-It doesn’t need to be perfect, it needs to be better than perfect, at least beter than perfectly fine.
+There is only one thing you have control over in this business, and it’s not your career (which, once you put your writing out there is largely out of your hands, to be honest) – it’s your manuscript.
+It doesn’t need to be perfect, but it does need to be better than perfectly fine.
 It needs to grab an agent or an editor who has seen it all before by the throat and squeeze.
-This blog is about how you can evolve your work to that level.

 ABOUT THE BLOGGER: LARRY BROOKS…